Regret minimization in Linear Bandits with offline data via extended D-optimal exploration: Introduction

 (c) \emph{Complicated dual of extended D-optimal design for Frank-Wolfe analysis:} Effective initialization of the Frank-Wolfe (FW) subroutine within \oopefw~is essential for achieving its improved regret guarantees.
 In the purely online setting, the typical analysis (see~\citep{todd2016minimum}) of FW uses this initialization along with properties of the dual problem - a Minimum Volume Enclosing Ellipsoid (MVEE) \footnote{see Lemma \ref{duality_O_O} for a precise definition of MVEE} problem.
 A challenge in extending this analysis to the \oo~setting is that the corresponding dual constraints are no longer of an enclosing ellipsoid.
 To tackle this, we come up with a novel feasibility relation (Lemma~\ref{feasibility lemma}) for relating the dual problem to the usual MVEE problem.

 \textbf{Organization of the paper.} In section \ref{sec:related_work} we provide an in-depth review of previous work relevant to our problem setting in the literature.
 We formally introduce the problem setting, notations, and relevant background in Section~\ref{math_model}.
 Section~\ref{o_oalgo} presents the \oope~algorithm, and derives its regret guarantee, along with matching lower bounds.
 To address high-dimensional scenarios, Section~\ref{sec:oope_fw} presents \oopefw, along with a theoretical analysis yielding improved regret bounds.
-Empirical evaluations and comprehensive proofs for the stated theorems are presented in the Appendix.
+Empirical validations of the theoretical results are presented in Section~\ref{sec:experiments}.
+Comprehensive proofs for the stated theorems and other supplemental results are presented in the Appendix.